mochi/mochikit/doc/rst/MochiKit/Visual.rst

     to     ``1.0``
     ====== ========

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`Move(element [, options])`:

     Change the position of an element in small steps, creating a moving effect.

     options: